riverrun/phauxth/UPGRADE_v2.md

 ### Login

-* Phauxth.Login and Phauxth.Confirm.Login have been removed
+* Phauxth.Confirm.Login has been removed
-  * the Phauxth installer and example project contain examples of how to replace this functionality
+* the `crypto_module` for Phauxth.Login is now set in the config

 ### Password resetting